papicella/conftest-snyk-demos/README.md

 ## SCA / Open-Source Test

-The following demo uses a snyk test JSON result set against a rego policy file to break a build based on the policy file conditions.
+The following demo uses a snyk test JSON result set against a Rego policy file to break a build based on the policy file conditions.

-_Note: The following demos include two REGO policy files, so we will specify which one to use for each run shortly._
+_Note: The following demos include two Rego policy files, so we will specify which one to use for each run shortly._

 - cd into the "**sca-test**" folder as shown below